palaashatri/genesis-ems/1_Requirements/readme.md

 ### Features of Project

-·User Secured Login
+- User Secured Login

-· Update Employee Details
+- Update Employee Details

-· List Employee Details
+- List Employee Details

-· Update Employee Attendance
+- Update Employee Attendance

-· New Employee Registration
+- New Employee Registration

-· List All Employees
+- List All Employees

-· Delete Employee
+- Delete Employee

-· List Employees from Departments
+- List Employees from Departments
+- List all Departments
+- Add, Remove & Update Departments
+- View and Regularise Employee attendance

 ## SWOT Analysis
 ### Strengths
-Employee management systems are useful for running a smooth organisation, especially organisations of scale.
+- Employee management systems are useful for running a smooth organisation, especially organisations of scale.
-Admin/Manager/HR personnel can keep track of employee information, attendance records and more.
+- Admin/Manager/HR personnel can keep track of employee information, attendance records and more.
 ### Weakness
-Employee management systems are costly, requiring lot of administrative work, patience and time.
-If the employee management system is down or causing some errors, it hugely impacts the Human resources and finance department.
+- Employee management systems are costly, requiring lot of administrative work, patience and time.
+- If the employee management system is down or causing some errors, it hugely impacts the Human resources and finance department.
 ### Oppurtunities
-Voice assist and virtual assistant can be incorporated to give a better user experience.
+- Voice assist and virtual assistant can be incorporated to give a better user experience.
-Biometric scan and facial reconisation can also provide a seamless and hassle free experience.
+- Biometric scan and facial reconisation can also provide a seamless and hassle free experience.
 ### Threats
-SQL injection attack.
+- SQL injection attack.
-Cross origin resources sharing.
+- Unknown vulnerabilities in Spring MVC/Boot packages
-Unnecessary increase of deployment binary size with unused dependencies.
+- Unnecessary increase of deployment binary size with unused dependencies.